SFgiantsfan/Programming-Portfolio/index.md

 Computer Programming 1 which focused on Processing and Java.

-I have certified in Java.
+I have certified in Java, and Exploring Computer Science.

 ## Processing Projects